 - Increased productivity

-Remote workers can focus more on their work without being distracted by coworkers and disturbances in the office.
+Remote workers/virtual assistants can focus more on their work without being distracted by coworkers and disturbances in the office.
 Many employees also prefer remote work.
 Studies show that flexitime and being able to work from anywhere is a major benefit for workers.
 And this often leads to enhanced efficiency.

 - More creative ideas